 Effective

-- (Non professional) people working out more than 50-60 minutes in a gym are probably just wasting their time either doing bullshit exercises, talking or over exercising.
+- (Non professional) people working out more than 60 minutes in a gym are probably just wasting their time either doing bullshit exercises, talking or over exercising.
+Especially if you go to the gym regularly.

 - if you’re grunting, you’re probably lifting more weights than necessary.
 Drop that ego and the weights.